 But Isn't a Lot of High-End Fashion Overpriced?

 Yes, sometimes items are ridiculously overpriced purely because of what designer crafted them.
 You can't tell me that a Supreme t-shirt is so better crafted than a Hanes one that it deserves such a high price.
-You're not paying for higher quality cotton, you're paying for the Supreme label.
+You're not paying for higher-quality cotton, you're paying for the Supreme label.
+And since 2020, some brands and designers, even higher-end ones, have looked to cut corners to stay profitable and it has created inconsistent quality.

 Breaking Down the Look for Less

 Let's imagine it's fall.
 You want to incorporate a couple of current trends into your wardrobe that has an autumnal feel.
 A great choice is a tie-neck blouse in a dark red color.
-The tie neck blouse has been stylish for a few seasons now, but now it’s more relaxed, less of a true bow, and more of a tie.
+The tie-neck blouse has been stylish for a few seasons now.

 This is a garment that really runs the gamut in regard to price.
 When researching this piece, I saw everything from $24 to $2,000 for such a blouse.
 But what I also saw was that when I looked at the details of each blouse, I saw you get what you paid for.